 It's doesn't mean much at all, but this is the best Fantastic Four movie we have received yet.
 It's cheesy and the acting is subpar but there are some decent elements thrown in there.
-The cast of the family itself was actually a pretty good decision.
+In fact, I can actually enjoy this movie to a certain degree.
+First of all, the cast of the family itself was actually a pretty good decision.
 If the movie had a better and more coherent script, we could possibly have seen a better movie.
 The conflict between Reed Richards and his team were also pretty accurate to the comics.

 If you set your expectations low, this is just a fun and goofy adaptation of the Fantastic Four.
 There are some comical moments sprinkled throughout the movie, but in the end the movie tends to disappoint.
 Personally, one of the worst parts of the movie is the fact that, similar to Galactus in the movie's sequel, they had a horrible Doctor Doom that deviates completely from his comic book origin.